 I certainly didn't like to admit it, but she was supposed to be smarter than that, she was supposed to be better than that, and, most importantly, she knew all that very well.

-And now she’s back at it again: pulling the same tricks, and dividing a country in dire need of someone with her clout to come along and argue the actual facts from an observational, and stringently intellectual (or: bipartisan? #SheIsFarFromBeingBipartisanRightNow(OrEver?) ) point of view, inherently ignoring the potential for Trump to be as bad as many of us are continuing to fear (which the mainstream media admittedly does a helluva job of doing already, and which us citizens are going to learn to question healthily no matter what), given that if the president has so much power that she can singlehandedly destroy the world, we gave her that power, and that we can take it away, only so long as we realize where we fucked up and why we gave her that power in the first place: fear.
+And now she’s back at it: pulling the same tricks, and dividing a country in dire need of someone with her clout to come along and argue the actual facts from an observational, and stringently intellectual (or: bipartisan? #SheIsFarFromBeingBipartisanRightNow(OrEver?)) point of view, inherently ignoring the potential for Trump to be as bad as many of us are continuing to fear, given that if the president has so much power that she can singlehandedly destroy the world, we are the ones who give her that power, and that we can take it away, only so long as we realize where we fucked up and why we gave her that power in the first place (what is: how civilization works).

-Half the country is terrified that Trump is going to destroy us, and they should be, but they should NOT be okay with violence as a justifiable response.
-The more Hillary talks shit instead of BRAINS, the more those people lean that way–towards violence (again, NOT to give Trump ‘praise’ for not doing this (i.e. he’s been just as bad if not worse at it))–and it’s nobody’s fault (other than the media’s ($$$)???), in this regard, than Hillary Clinton’s decision to insert herself back into a situation she helped directly to create, by doing the exact same thing which caused it in the first place, all over again, and in an environment where her mere existence–the mere mention of her name–causes further partisan division.
+Half the country is terrified that Trump is going to blow us all up, and they should be (because any American president has the power to that), but they should NOT be okay with violence as a justifiable response.
+The more Hillary talks shit instead of BRAINS (;DDD), the more those people lean that way–towards violence (again, NOT to give Trump ‘praise’ for not doing this (i.e. he’s been just as bad if not worse at it))–and it’s nobody’s fault (other than the media’s ($$$)???), in this regard, than Hillary Clinton’s decision to insert herself back into a situation she helped directly to create, by doing the exact same thing which brought it to fruition in the first place, and in an environment now where her mere existence–the mere mention of her name–causes further partisan division.

 And the other half of the country hears Clinton talk nothing but shit and goes ever more into the hands of the big-strong-savior-man who’s going to make it all ok, ironically the same ploy Clinton tried to use in her 2016 campaign (women can be big-string-saviors too, guys, come on now).